 - We will record data on complaints, comments and compliments and this will be used to help to improve our service in accordance with JET’s Data Protection Policy

-The JET Complaints and Appeals Procedure can be found on our website.
+The JET Complaints and Appeals Procedure can be requested.

 If you are not satisfied with any outcome or decision the Complaints and Appeals Procedure can be implemented.

 The first step is to talk to a member of JET staff.
 This can be done quite informally, either directly or by telephone.
 Usually, the best staff member to talk to will be the person who dealt with the matter you are concerned about, as they will be in the best position to help you quickly and to put things right.
 If they are not available, or you would prefer to approach someone else, then ask for their relevant line manager.